 The quest begins!
-This January, students will get the chance to explore the lunar surface in a simulated real world experience.
-As spacecraft crews and scientists in the research habitat on the Moon, called Moon Base Alpha, they will be tasked to work together to expand our reach beyond the habitat.
+Students explore the lunar surface in a simulated real world experience.
+As spacecraft crews and scientists in the research habitat on the Moon, called Moon Base Alpha, they are tasked to work together to expand our reach beyond the habitat.
 More building materials are required and bringing supplies all the way from Earth is very inefficient and expensive, so a series of mining operations have been set up around the Moon.
 Human operated vehicles and ROVs (Remotely Operated Vehicles) work together searching for titanium and iron deposits.
 Scouting for and mining these sites can be dangerous work, but the future of Moon Base Alpha depends on it!
-Downloard Full Description
+Lunar Quest is recommended for 8th grade and up.
+Download Full Description

 The Micronaut Program at Scobee Education Center provides young children age 4 – 9 with an authentic STEM experience as they travel through a simulated mission to the International Space Station.
 The mission models “Best Practices” in early childhood education that capitalizes on the young child’s natural curiosity to explore and learn about the world they are a part of.
 By making STEM education a focus of a child’s early education we begin to change the world one class at a time by instilling a lifelong passion to learn about and care for our planet earth.
 By inspiring and educating young children we contribute to our national goal of a scientifically literate society.